ajitabhpandey/chronos/ansible/OracleXE-ORDS-APEX/README.md

 * `TOMCAT_GROUP`: tomcat
 * `TOMCAT_WEBAPP_LOCATION`: /usr/share/tomcat/latest/webapps

-### APEX Upgrade
+### APEX Install
 Oracle-XE already comes with APEX version 4.x.
-After the installation of XE, APEX can be upgraded to the latest APEX 5.1.
+After the installation of XE, APEX can be upgraded to the latest APEX 5.1 (note the latest now is 5.1.1 and this role has been tested to work with that also).
 This role performs this upgrade.
+The install script provided with the APEX takes care of deciding if an upgrade is needed or an install.
 APEX can be downloaded from [http://www.oracle.com/technetwork/developer-tools/apex/downloads/download-085147.html](OTN).
 After downloading place the zip file in the files directory under the apex-upgrade role.
 In case there is a newer version available then you can use that also and the installation steps should remain the same, as the installation is taken care of by the install sql script which came with the APEX.

 Following are the variables used -